greenelab/deep-review/all-sections.md

 and code under an open source license.
 DeepChem, which targets drug discovery and quantum chemistry, has actively encouraged and received community contributions of learning algorithms and benchmarking datasets.
-As a consequence, it now supports of a large suite of machine learning approaches, both deep learning and competing strategies, that can be run on diverse test cases.
+As a consequence, it now supports a large suite of machine learning approaches, both deep learning and competing strategies, that can be run on diverse test cases.
 This realistic, continual evaluation will play a critical role in assessing which techniques are most promising for chemical screening and drug